 The N.C.
-Department of Transportation has invested in the modernization of North Carolina's railways through the Piedmont Improvement Program, a series of railroad and highway construction projects and enhancements between Raleigh and Charlotte aimed at making train travel safer and more reliable.
+Department of Transportation invested in the modernization of North Carolina's railways through the Piedmont Improvement Program, a series of railroad and highway construction projects and enhancements between Raleigh and Charlotte that were aimed at making train travel safer and more reliable.

-Improvements are now ensuring more opportunities for businesses and freight partners.
-Safety and efficiency on the tracks allow freight railroads to get more goods to communities in the state to bring about job growth and economic development.
+Improvements helped bring about more opportunities for businesses and freight partners.
+Additionally, safety and efficiency on the tracks allow freight railroads to get more goods to communities in the state to bring about job growth and economic development.

 North Carolina has nearly 3,300 miles of track used by passenger and freight trains alike.
 The Piedmont Improvement Program also benefits Class One railroads, such as Norfolk Southern and CSX Transportation.

-Projects in the Piedmont Improvement Program include track, roadway, signal, station and equipment upgrades necessary for improved freight service and increased passenger rail service frequencies.
+Projects in the Piedmont Improvement Program, completed in 2018, included track, roadway, signal, station and equipment upgrades necessary for improved freight service and increased passenger rail service frequencies.

 Specifically, the Piedmont Improvement Program involved:

-- Adding 5 miles of passing sidings between Raleigh and Greensboro to help freight and passenger trains move in a more reliable and timely manner
+- Adding five miles of passing sidings between Raleigh and Greensboro to help freight and passenger trains move in a more reliable and timely manner.

 Projects in the Piedmont Improvement Program were largely funded with federal stimulus money through the American Recovery and Reinvestment Act.
 Additionally, the Federal Railroad Administration in 2010 awarded North Carolina a $520 million grant from that program.